Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * A community land trust will own the land permanently, and have a say in resale
 * The housing co-op will own the buildings and lease the land from the land trust
 * The land trust and other community stakeholders will be voting members of the co-op
-* We are in conversation with [Mount Grace Land Conservation Trust](https://www.mountgrace.org/) to help find a property

 **Ways to Support**
 * We are looking for land access either by donation, agreement, or sale with the possibility of the landowner continuing occupancy.